Storyblok Raises $80M Series C - Read News

 • content_type parameter for retrieving a specific type of story (based on a specific content type)

-Section titled Sorting the stories Sorting the stories
+Sorting the stories

 To control the sorting of the stories you want to share via the RSS feed, you can use the sort_by parameter.
 For example, for the RSS feed you are generating, you want to sort the stories by the first published date in descending mode (the most recent first).
 In this case, you can use the sort_by parameter in the parameter list: